Island of the Blue Dolphins: First edition

 After witnessing animal cruelty near his home, O’Dell first wrote Island of the Blue Dolphins in 1960, to promote a respect for all forms of life.
 Its first submission was turned down, as the publisher believed the story should feature a male protagonist.
 Yet, O’Dell felt strongly about Karana’s presence and looked to other publishing companies.
 Although he wrote the novel with the intended audience of adults, O’Dell’s next publisher suggested that it would be better for children, and it was published that same year.
 Soon after, in 1961, it had tremendous success and was awarded the Newbery Medal.

 Critical edition

 The 50th Anniversary edition of Island of the Blue Dolphins includes a new introduction by Newbery Medalist Lois Lowry and also includes extracts from Father Gonzales Rubio in the Santa Barbara Mission's Book of Burials.
 Island of the Blue Dolphins: The Complete Reader's Edition, a critical edition edited by Sara L. Schwebel, was published in October 2016 by the University of California Press.
 It includes two chapters deleted from the book before publication.

-Sequel

-O'Dell later wrote a sequel, Zia, published in 1976.